xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

   destination-id DGroup2
 ```

-The big decision is whether to use [TLS](#dialout-tls) or [not](#dialout-no-tls).
+Now the big decision is whether to use [TLS](#dialout-tls) or [not](#dialout-no-tls).
 This impacts the destination-group in the router config and the ingress stage of the Pipeline input stage as you'll see below.

 ## gRPC Dialout Without TLS<a name="dialout-no-tls"></a>
 If you don't use TLS, your MDT data won't be encrypted.
 On the other hand, it's easy to configure.
 So if you're new to MDT and gRPC, this might be a good starting place.